Three-dimensional numerical investigation of flashback in premixed hydrogen flames within perforated burners: Results and discussion

 In the 3D slit configuration, preferential diffusion and the Soret effect play a significantly more prominent role.
-The extended flame front enhances curvature-induced preferential diffusion effects.
-Due to a lower surface-to-volume ratio along the long sides of the slit, preheating is less effective, leading to pronounced temperature gradients at the channel outlet.
-These gradients increase the influence of the Soret effect on flame morphology.
-Combined with preferential diffusion, and supported by higher fuel availability compared to the circular hole case, substantial enrichment occurs at the flame base, with the equivalence ratio reaching up to 0.8 along the walls and at the slit ends (Figures~\ref{fig:new_phi}(b)).
-This enrichment leads to a peak in the normalized \ch{H2} consumption rate, $\Bar{\dot{\omega}}{\ch{H2}} \simeq 1.5$, at the flame base (Figures~\ref{fig:new_h2}(b)), increasing the flame speed and promoting flashback.
-The slit ends emerge as the most critical regions for flashback initiation.
-In addition to the fuel enrichment due to preferential diffusion and the Soret effect, Figure~\ref{fig:new_T}(b) demonstrates significant preheating in the slit ends region, stabilizing the flame further upstream compared to the long sides of the slit.
-The higher surface-to-volume ratio in this region, which matches that of the circular hole ($\sigma\text{end}=\sigma_\text{hole}=2/W$), increases the temperature of the unburnt gases flowing through the slit ends compared to the central part of the slit, causing the flame to attach further upstream to the inner face of the channel.
-The combined effects of preferential diffusion, the Soret effect, and enhanced preheating identify the slit ends as the most probable points for flashback initiation in 3D slits.
+The extended flame front enhances curvature-induced preferential diffusion effects due to the differences in curvature between the flame tip and base.
+Additionally, along the long sides of the slit, the lower surface-to-volume ratio results in a lower unburnt gas temperature, creating pronounced temperature gradients toward the inner channel wall.
+These gradients amplify the influence of the Soret effect on flame morphology.
+Together with preferential diffusion and higher fuel availability compared to circular holes, substantial enrichment occurs at the flame base, as demonstrated by the high \ch{H2} mass fraction close to the walls (Figures~\ref{fig:new_mf}(b)) and the equivalence ratio reaching up to $\phi=0.8$ along the walls and slit ends (Figures~\ref{fig:new_phi}(b)).
+This enrichment leads to a peak in the normalized \ch{H2} consumption rate, $\Bar{\dot{\omega}}_{\ch{H2}} \simeq 1.5$, at the flame base (Figures~\ref{fig:new_h2}(b)), increasing flame speed and promoting flashback.